Trump wrote own health letter, doctor says

 Donald Trump's former doctor has said he did not write a 2015 letter declaring the then-Republican presidential candidate's "astonishingly excellent" health, US media report.

-"[Trump] dictated that whole letter," Harold Bornstein told CNN on Tuesday.
+"[Mr Trump] dictated that whole letter," Harold Bornstein told CNN.

 The White House has not yet commented on the physician's allegation.

-Mr Bornstein also said that government officials had carried out a "raid" on his offices in February 2017, removing all of Mr Trump's medical records.
+Mr Bornstein also said that Mr Trump's bodyguard had carried out a "raid" on his offices in February 2017, removing all of Mr Trump's medical records.

 In an interview with CNN, Mr Bornstein said the 2015 letter suggesting that Mr Trump would be the "healthiest individual ever elected to the presidency" was not his professional assessment.